 “Credit card gambling can lead to significant financial harm.
 The ban that we have announced today should minimise the risks of harm to consumers from gambling with money they do not have.”

 There is evidence that shows that 22% of online gamblers that use cards are problem gamblers.
-There are also examples of some consumers who have accumulated tens of thousands of pounds of debt by using cards at online casinos.
+There are also examples of some consumers who have accumulated tens of thousands of pounds of debt by using cards at UK online casinos.
 Credit card fees can also worsen the situation with many players further chasing their losses.

 While this ban may inconvenience some players, the overall aim is to protect players from gambling harm.

 From the 31st March, all online gambling operators will also have to participate in the GAMSTOP scheme offering their players this service.